slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to discord?

-Listen as you're wrong. «Will you tell me your story?
+Listen as you’re wrong. «Will you tell me your story?
 I’d love to know how you came to this point of view.
 It sounds like I could learn something.»

 When public speaking you dont need to answer their question.
 You can say whatever you want if its interesting.
 Know when to answer boring on easy to misinterpret questions.
 Agree as much as you can without lieing.
 Ask questions instead of saying desagreements.